makersacademy/airport_challenge/README_feature_tests.md

-#I want to create my two object , plane and airport
+#I want to create my objects , plane and airport

 airport = Airport.new
 plane = Plane.new